SalomePlatform/solverlab/README.md

 * `mkdir ~/workspace/SOLVERLAB`
 * `cd ~/workspace/SOLVERLAB`

-Download from GitHub
+Download from salome-platform.org
-* click on the following link : `https://github.com/ndjinga/SOLVERLAB/archive/master.zip`, then unzip the file in a directory SOLVERLAB-master
-* or type the following in a terminal : `wget https://github.com/ndjinga/SOLVERLAB/archive/master.zip`, then unzip the file in a directory SOLVERLAB-master
-* or clone the git repository to a folder SOLVERLAB-master:  `git clone https://github.com/ndjinga/SOLVERLAB.git SOLVERLAB-master`
+* clone the git repository to a folder SOLVERLAB-master:  `git clone http://git.salome-platform.org/gitpub/modules/SolverLab.git SOLVERLAB-master`

 Set the environment for the compilation of SOLVERLAB